Nanjaa/hologram-interview-project/README.md

 - MongoDB for noSQL database
   - flask-pymongo for database driver
 - Docker for containerization

-## TODO:
-- Set up the project to be containerized and easily started

 ## IMPROVEMENTS AND PROPOSED FUTURE MILESTONES:
 - Make process async